JRiggles/Aseprite-Extension-Updater/README.md

 #### An Aseprite extension
 This Aseprite extension allows you to easily check participating[^1] Aseprite extensions for updates and download them.
-[^1]: For information on how to add compatibility with the updater to your extension, please refer to [Adding Updater Compatibility to Your Extension](#adding-your-extension).
+[^1]: For information on how to add compatibility with the updater to your extension, please refer to [Adding Your Extension](#adding-your-extension).

 >[!IMPORTANT]
 >This extension will only be able to update Aseprite extensions which have been *specifically designed to work with it* (see note 1)